Warning: The 'Pick Me Boys' Of The Internet Are Just As Toxic IRL

 Advertisement

-Twenty-nine-year-old Ellen lives in London and dated what she would now call a 'pick me boy' for a month.
+Twenty-nine-year-old Ellen dated what she would now call a 'pick me boy' for a month.
 At first she thought the way he acted was genuine.
 "Very early on, he started to talk about how he wasn't tough like other guys and stressed that he did a lot of therapy, was very sensitive and in touch with his feelings," she says.

 When it comes to romantic relationships, straight men are often stereotyped as distant, aloof and dishonest about their emotions.
 'Pick me boys' appear to be the total opposite of this, which has understandable appeal.